jupyter-on-openshift/poc-hub-singapore-ntu/documents/updating-user-whitelist.md

 ## Updating User Whitelist Config Map

-If not using the recommended method of adding users via the admin panel of JupyterHub, and you want to load them via the config map, create a file which contains the LDAP usernames of the users.
+If not using the recommended method of adding users via the admin panel of JupyterHub or using the REST API, and you want to load them via the config map, create a file which contains the LDAP usernames of the users.
 Add the users one per line.

 To update the config map, run the script: